leddoo/kibi/plan/main.md

     - crates.

+- brck:
+    - during tyck:
+        - compute (base) subsets.
+        - compute invalidates.
+        - generate bbir.
+    - compute region liveness.
+    - detect errors.

 - todo:
     - address the tech debt.
         - unordered decls, postpone, incr, so we have no excuse to accumulate any more debt.

-    - brck.
-        - summarize baby steps article.
-        - plan impl. what data from `elab_do`/`tyck` do we need?
     - variance.
     - partial functions.
         - we kinda need something to prevent proofs from